29 July 2017

-University of Cambridge IARU Global Summer Programme
+IARU Global Summer Programme

-The four-week programme for up to 25 participants includes the following:
+This three-week programme for up to 25 participants includes the following:

-Weekly feedback sessions with the Programme Director and Coordinator.
+Frequent feedback sessions with the Programme Director and Coordinator.

-Self-study: In addition, students commit to research, reading and preparation time, to complete the weekly essays and submit these by 4pm on Wednesday.
+Self-study In addition, students commit to research, reading and preparation time, to complete the weekly essays and submit these by 4pm on Wednesday.
 Research can be undertaken in the University Library (a Copyright Library) and there is access to other faculty libraries.

 Participants in the programme will gain transferable skills, valuable for the completion of their current and any subsequent degree course, and for their future career development.
 The programme will: